connorhedgehog/cc-casino/README.md

 # cc-casino
-A rewrite of an insanely programmed ComputerCraft casino set up
+A rewrite of someone's ComputerCraft-based casino system